liorosenman/flights_project/backend/readme.md

     10. Conditions for buying a ticket --- checking again if flight is active is unneccessary. //DONE
     11. get_all_flights //DONE
     12. Stored procedures ---
-    13. Display fields, not ids
+    13. Display fields, not ids --- when creating a flight, id is presented
     14. Remove ticket --- If the flight is full, is_active doesn't change
     15. Automatic deactivation of a flight.
     15. Status of a response.